The Sheriff (Civil) offices – Their role and record keeping in a conveyancing context.

 The Sheriff (Civil) registers record all executable judgments lodged stemming from the High Court, Circuit Courts and District Courts.

-In the High Court such judgments are known as ‘orders of fieri facias or fifa’.
-In the Circuit Court these judgments are described as ‘execution orders against goods’, and in the District Court they are referred to as ‘Court’s judgments or decrees sent to the Sheriff or County Registrar to enforce’.
+In the High Court, judgments of this nature are referred to as ‘orders of fieri facias or fifa.’
+The Circuit Court, on the other hand, designates them as ‘execution orders against goods,’ and the District Court labels them as ‘Court’s judgments or decrees sent to the Sheriff or County Registrar to enforce.’

 Sheriffs’ / Registrars’ certificates disclose entries that are extant, remain unsatisfied and still effecting individuals and/ or legal entities in association with the given premises.

-Given the serious ramifications set out above of either not conducting a search at all, or worse, conducting an inadequate or erroneous Sheriff (Civil) search; it is imperative that purchasing solicitors/ conveyancers use a trusted law search provider such as Ellis & Ellis.
+Given the profound consequences highlighted above, wherein the failure to conduct a search or an inadequate or erroneous Sheriff (Civil) search can have severe repercussions, it is absolutely crucial for purchasing solicitors/conveyancers to rely on a reputable law search provider such as Ellis & Ellis.

 Did you find the above information to be of interest?
 Why not check out one of our other Ellis & Ellis explainers for some related searches below: